NEWBuild your personal Plan B Strategy — top 5 countries ranked for YOU, visa + tax + 90-day planTry it

 Zero income tax, the Gulf's most liberal culture, and a FinTech-powered economy on an island kingdom 0% Income Tax, Most Liberal Gulf State, FinTech & Financial Hub are among the top reasons expats choose Bahrain.
 See our complete guide for visa options, cost of living, healthcare, and more.

-Get the latest visa updates, cost-of-living data, and expat stories from Bahrain straight to your inbox.
+Visa updates, cost-of-living shifts, and real expat stories from Bahrain — straight to your inbox.